morkro/awesome-succulents/README.md

 ## Legend
 - :green_book: - resource is a book
 - :memo: - resource is an article
-- :computer: - resource is a website
+- :computer: - resource is a website or blog

 ## Contribution
-All sorts of contributions are very welcome :cactus:
+All sorts of contributions are very welcome :cactus: Let's make this awesome together!

 ## License
 [![CC0](http://i.creativecommons.org/p/zero/1.0/88x31.png)](http://creativecommons.org/publicdomain/zero/1.0/)